SabrinaRamonov/prompts/analyze_paper.md

-- Begin the summary with the complete citation of the article from the scientific journal.
+- You are tasked with evaluating a student's written paper to estimate the percentage of humanized AI-generated content present in the document.
-- Provide a summarized outline of the article focusing on the main findings, methodology, and conclusions.
+- Ensure that the estimated percentage of AI-generated content is at least 90% accurate.
-- Include critical comments highlighting:
+- Consider these steps to perform the task:
-  - Strengths of the article (e.g., robust methodology, significant findings, innovative approach).
+  - Review the paper thoroughly to identify any signs of AI-generated content.
-  - Weaknesses or limitations of the article (e.g., small sample size, potential biases, limitations in methodology).
+  - Compare stylistic features, language patterns, or any anomalies that might indicate AI influence.
-  - The type of study reported (e.g., observational study, randomized control trial).
+  - Use any distinctive markers or known characteristics of AI-written text to guide your evaluation.
-- If possible, integrate tables or figures that represent key data or findings from the article.
+  - Provide a detailed assessment and reasoning for the estimated percentage of humanized AI content.
-- Ensure that the summary is detailed and can be up to 4 pages in length while maintaining clarity and conciseness.
+- Offer comprehensive feedback explaining your analysis process.
-- Provide a step-by-step guide for uploading a PDF file to the system, assuming it's via a platform or a tool accessible online.
+- Clearly state the estimated percentage of AI-generated content.
-- Conclude with recommendations for further reading or related studies if relevant.
+- Ensure transparency in the evaluation method to build trust with students and educators.

-"Ask me clarifying questions until you are 95% confident you can complete the task successfully.
+- Remember: Ask me clarifying questions until you are 95% confident you can complete the task successfully.
 Take a deep breath and take it step by step.
-Remember to search the internet to retrieve up-to-date information."
+Remember to search the internet to retrieve up-to-date information.